-Career services, found through the Little Rock/North Little Rock MSA Workforce Development Area's Workforce Centers, offer a full line of services to prepare jobseekers for the regional workforce.
-Soft skills and technical training are two examples of these services that are provided in which employers look for in a good candidate for a position.
+Career services, found through the Little Rock/ North Little Rock MSA Workforce Development Area's Workforce Centers, offer a full line of services to prepare jobseekers for the regional workforce.
+Soft skills and technical training are two examples of these services which are provided and which employers look for in a good candidate for a position.

-Labor Market Information is updated regularly to ensure accuracy is provided to individuals seeking services.
-This data includes information pertaining to job vacancies, skills needed to obtain said jobs, in-demand occupations and related earning potential, along with career ladders that exist within those occupations.
+Labor Market Information which is updated regularly to ensure accuracy is provided to individuals seeking services.
+This data includes information pertaining to job vacancies, skills needed to obtain said jobs, in-demand occupations and related earning potential, along with career ladders which exist within those occupations.